ilyacantor/AODv3/replit.md

 **Domain Evidence Priority (Dec 2025):** Domain evidence (from identifiers.domains or domain-like asset names) ALWAYS takes priority over vendor inference.
 This prevents vendor lookups from overriding actual domain names.
 For example, an asset named `slack-hq.com` with `vendor=Slack` will be keyed as `slack-hq.com`, not `slack.com`.
 Vendor-to-domain lookup only applies when there is NO domain evidence.
 This preserves typosquat domains (`s1ack.com`, `g00gle.com`) and vendor variant domains (`sfdc.io`, `slackapp.com`) as separate assets.

+**Entity Domain Isolation (Dec 2025):** Observations with unique domains ALWAYS create separate entities.
+The normalize_observations stage no longer merges domain-bearing observations with existing name-based entities.
+This prevents variant domains (`slack-hq.com`, `slackapp.com`) from being absorbed into parent vendor entities (`slack.com`).
+Entities only merge if they share the exact same domain.

 ### Reconciliation Eligibility Modes

 Reconciliation eligibility is mode-based: